Lactifluus volemus: Habitat and distribution

 Like all milk caps, L. volemus forms ectomycorrhizae, mutually beneficial symbiotic associations with various tree species.
 In this association, the fungal hyphae grow around the root of the plant and between its cortical cells, but do not actually penetrate them.
 The hyphae extend outward into the soil, increasing the surface area for absorption to help the plant absorb nutrients from the soil.
 It is found growing at the base of both coniferous and broad-leaved trees, although it is more common in deciduous woods.
 It may also sometimes be found in peat moss beds.
 The fruit bodies, which appear between summer and autumn, are common.
 They can be found growing solitarily or in groups, and are more abundant in warm and humid weather.

 Lactifluus volemus is found in warm temperate regions and as well as some subtropical and tropical regions of the Northern Hemisphere.
 The fungus is widely distributed throughout Europe, although it is in decline in some countries, and has become rare enough in the Netherlands (and Flanders) to be considered locally extinct.
 It is known from Asia, including China (Qinling Mountains, Guizhou Province, and Yunnan Province), Japan, India, Korea, Nepal, and Vietnam.
 Collections have also been made from the Middle East, including Iran and Turkey.
 In North America, it can be found in southeast Canada, on the East Coast of the United States and Mexico, and in Central America (Guatemala).

 Ecology

 The fruit bodies can be inhabited by species of limoniid flies, such as Discobola marginata or Limonia yakushimensis, as well as several species of fungi-dwelling mites.
 The flies are hosts for the mites in a symbiotic association known as phoresis, whereby the mites are mechanically carried by its host.
 Mites are small and unable to migrate the relatively long distances between mushrooms without assistance; the insect hosts, in comparison, are large and can transfer the mites between their preferred feeding habitats.

+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this mushroom, but it does not seem to be a regular food source for them.